Gallstones

 How are gallstones diagnosed?

 In many cases your symptoms, combined with tenderness in the upper right side of your tummy (abdomen), will alert the doctor that this is likely to be gallstones.
-However, tests are sometimes needed to rule out other conditions such as stomach ulcers, irritable bowel syndrome and tumours.
+However, tests are sometimes needed to rule out other conditions such as stomach ulcers, irritable bowel syndrome, liver disease and tumours.
 An ultrasound scan and blood tests are the most common investigations done.
 Other investigations including different types of scans may sometimes be required.

 Gallstones treatment

+No treatment is needed in most cases.
 It is often best to leave gallstones alone if they cause few or no symptoms.
 If symptoms are problematic after fatty food, it makes sense to avoid that type of food.
 For more details, see the leaflet called Gallstones diet sheet.

+Surgery.
 An operation to remove the gallbladder is the usual treatment if you have troublesome symptoms caused by gallstones.
 Different techniques to remove the gallbladder may be recommended depending on its site, size and other factors.

 Keyhole surgery is now the most common way to remove a gallbladder.
 The medical term for this operation is laparoscopic cholecystectomy.
 It is called keyhole surgery, as only small cuts are needed in the tummy (abdomen) with small scars remaining afterwards.
 The operation is done with the aid of a special telescope that is pushed into the abdomen through one small cut.
 This allows the surgeon to see the gallbladder.
 Instruments pushed through another small cut are used to cut out and remove the gallbladder.
-Keyhole surgery is not suitable for all people.
+Keyhole surgery to remove the gallbladder is not suitable for all people.

-Some people with gallstones need a traditional operation to remove the gallbladder.
+A few people with gallstones need a traditional operation to remove the gallbladder.
 This is called cholecystectomy.
 In this operation a larger cut is needed to get at the gallbladder.

 Other surgical procedures may be needed if a stone becomes stuck in the bile duct.

-Laser treatment to break up bile duct stones
+Laser treatment to break up bile duct stones.
 A procedure called laser lithotripsy can be used to break up stones in the bile duct.

 This is usually carried out under general anaesthetic using endoscopy - a flexible telescope inserted through the mouth.
 A laser fibre is inserted gently through the flexible telescope and used to break the stones into smaller pieces, which can be more easily removed.

 You can find out more about this procedure, and NICE's recommendations, from the further reading section at the end of this leaflet.